thijse/Arduino-CmdMessenger/README.markdown

 * Sending of common type arguments (float, int, char)
 * Multi-argument commands
 * Escaping of special characters in strings
-* Sending of binary data of any type (uses escaping, Base-64 anymor not necessary)
+* Sending of binary data of any type (uses escaping, no need for Base-64 Encoding)
 * Bugfixes
 * Added code documentation
 * Added multiple samples